Jump to topic

-Our program consists of nine attending physicians and four fellows.
-Our patient base includes “primary care” allergy (20%), referrals from PCPs (50%) and referrals from outside allergists, ENT physicians, pulmonary doctors and dermatologists from the mid-Atlantic area (30%).
 It is anticipated that the fellow will see a 60:40 or 50:50 mix of adult and pediatric patients during their training.
-All faculty physicians participate in general allergy and immunology care; however, our areas of expertise include asthma, hereditary angioedema, alpha-1 antitrypsin deficiency, food allergy, drug allergy, eosinophilic gastrointestinal disorders and immunodeficiency.
+All faculty physicians participate in general allergy and immunology care; however, areas of specific expertise include asthma, hereditary angioedema, alpha-1 antitrypsin deficiency, food allergy, drug allergy, eosinophilic gastrointestinal disorders and immunodeficiency.

 During their training, fellows will develop expertise in caring for patients with the following conditions: